Frequently Asked Questions on our MSW Program

 What is the cost of tuition for the MSW program?

-During the 2016-2017 academic year, tuition and fees are estimated to be $14,406 for residents and $31,367 for non-residents.
-Distance Education (DE) students pay $636 per credit hour as residents and $1,468 per credit hour as non-residents during their first two years.
+The estimated cost of full-time, on-campus tuition/fees for the 2017-2018 academic year is $15,240 for residents and $32,200 for non-residents.
+The estimated cost for Advanced Standing students is $19,650 for residents and $40,185 for non-residents.
+The estimated cost of tuition/fees for Distance Education (DE) students is $636 per credit hour as residents and $1,468 per credit hour as non-residents during their first two years of study.
 DE students complete 12 credit hours in their first year and 20 credit hours in their second year.
 During their third year, DE students pay the full-time on-campus rate.
-For a breakdown of the estimated cost of attendance, please visit The Office of Scholarships & Student Aid.
+Please visit the Office of the University Cashier for current tuition rates and more information.

 Is financial aid available?